 For this reason, it is only fitting to say this: When we come into the world the people around us do not look at us like gifts to nurture so we can unfold so they can see the unique pearl within us.
 The people around us look at us as if we are a raw substance to mold into what they think is best for us and for them.
 They tell us that certain things are acceptable and if we are those things, we will be loved and safe.
 They tell us that certain things are unacceptable and if we are those things, we will be rejected and unsafe.

 Anything that remotely resembles something that will meet with disapproval is then something that we feel vulnerable about.
 And we begin a process of splitting ourselves.
 We put forward only the things about us that make us loved and safe in the world.
 The rest, we keep hidden.
 It is as if we will not let certain lotus petals open and therefore keep the pearl hidden so as to fit into the world and feel safe.

 You can only build a life from what is real.
 Unless you know and admit to what you really think, really feel, really want, really need and actually do, you are working with illusion and you are going nowhere.
 It is like building a castle on thin air.
 It will crumble.
 Anything in life can either be true to our unique essence or the very thing that is preventing us from uncovering that unique essence.
 Literally anything you do that makes you more self-aware is a step in the direction of authenticity.

 Authenticity is the highest state of being that one can achieve.
-In the years to come, authenticity will become the replacement for enlightenment as the true goal of spiritual practice and more than that, the true goal of life itself.
+In the years to come, authenticity and integration will become the replacement for 'enlightenment' as the true goal of spiritual practice and more than that, the true goal of life itself.
 And as such, our society will be an expression of our collective human essence instead of the very thing that molds it, corrupts it, keeps it hidden and shuts it up.